 Both investors and consumers believe that Blockchain will disrupt financial services, mainly money transfer, payments, and asset management sectors.
 More than half of both groups of respondents (58% of investors and 55% of consumers), are bullish about Blockchain’s potential for money transfers.

 Not (Just) Yet Ready to Become Mainstream

 Despite the optimistic opinions expressed by the survey respondents, they do not believe that cryptocurrency and blockchain are ready to go mainstream.
-Using the year 2020 as milestone, the SharesPost survey indicated that the accredited investors’ expectations for the mainstream adoption of crypto and blockchain dropped from 51% in the previous survey to 27%, while consumers’ expectations dropped from 42% to 37%.
-More people now feel that the mainstream crypto and blockchain adoption will be delayed till 2025.
+Using the year 2020 as a milestone, the SharesPost survey indicated that the accredited investors’ expectations for the mainstream adoption of crypto and blockchain dropped from 51% in the previous survey to 27%, while consumers’ expectations dropped from 42% to 37%.
+More people now feel that the mainstream crypto and blockchain adoption will be delayed until 2025.

 Tamara is a marketing and PR professional, enthusiastic about crypto, blockchain and technology in general.
 She has been a part of Bitcoin.com.au’s remote team since 2015.
 For the past 5 years, together with the Australian team, she has been working on various marketing and PR efforts.
 Her focus has mostly been on digital marketing, content marketing and social media.
 Click here to view Tamara’s full bio.